 Research Assistants, MS/MA

-The RAs in the Bioinformatics Shared Resource work under the mentorship of the faculty on appropriately chosen bioinformatics projects.
-They are graduate trainees enrolled in the RPCI MS program Bioinformatics & Bioinformatics and/or the UB graduate program in Biostatistics.
+The Research Assistants (RAs) in the Bioinformatics Shared Resource work under the mentorship of the faculty on appropriately chosen bioinformatics projects.
+They are graduate trainees enrolled the University at Buffalo graduate program in Biostatistics.